Updated 10/24

 Financial literacy may not be a topic taught in school or talked about often, but it really should be.
 The term simply refers to your understanding of financial terms and skills, like saving, using credit and budgeting.

-Create A Budget That Works For You
+Create a Budget That Works for You

 It’s easy to think of a budget as something people with expendable income do, but budgeting is really for everyone.
 In fact, a budget is a great way to make your money stretch further.